Privacy when sharing links

 What happens when you forward a link?

-Many links include extra parameters like utm_*, gclid, or fbclid.
-Those add-ons can carry context about source, campaign, or click path — even if the destination page is the same.
+Many links contain add-ons like utm_*, gclid, or fbclid.
+These can carry context about source, campaign, or click path—even if the destination page stays the same.

 https://example.com/article?utm_source=newsletter&utm_medium=email&utm_campaign=q1&fbclid=XYZ